-David Hurst is a technology entrepreneur, having founded multiple successful technology companies.
+David Hurst is a technology innovator and entrepreneur, having founded multiple successful technology companies.

 Geza Gyuk, Ph.D.Chief Scientist